dinane/self/README.md

 Nice to meet you!

 ## What is this, and why should you read it?
 Getting to know someone can be hard, and it's even harder when there's a power dynamic mismatch.
-This document is intended to help kickstart our communication by showing you who I am and how I think.
+The purpose of this document is to help kickstart our communication by showing you who I am and how I think.

 ```c#
 protected void Warning() {